Want A 'Wildlife First Aid Officer'

 Wildlife casualties need help urgently when found and it's surprising how many people find a wildlife casualty on the way to work or even on the work place premises itself.

-As a business, if you allocate one of your staff to be a Wildlife First Aid Officer, you'll be able to help local wildlife in a way that so few work places currently know how to.
-You can also make public (through promotional materials on the premises or on social media) about how you're doing all that you can to help your local wildlife: you might be surprised at how much it raises your company profile in the area.
+As a business, if you allocate one of your staff to be a Wildlife First Aid Officer, you can also make public (through promotional materials on the premises or on social media) about how you're doing all that you can to help your local wildlife: you might be surprised at how much it raises your company profile in the area.

-Having a 'WFAO' ensures that you're set up to know exactly how to help a wildlife casualty, minimising any stress that yourself and your staff might experience and giving you the best chance to save that furry/feathery/spiky life.
+Having a 'WFAO' ensures that you're set up to know exactly how to help a wildlife casualty, minimising any stress (and of course any time that your workplace is disrupted) that yourself and your staff might experience as well as giving you the best chance to save that furry/feathery/spiky life.

-There's a couple of pages in the "Wildscape My Life Handbook" that carefully outline how to set up a 'WFAO' in your workplace but if you find that you want more one to one bespoke help, here's how WW can help...
+There's a couple of pages in the "Wildscaping Our World Handbook" that carefully outline how to set up a 'WFAO' in your workplace but if you find that you want more one to one bespoke help, here's how WW can help...

 Over a 60 minute 1-to-1 online Zoom meeting, WW can...